Thegrasscutter/Thesis_Appendix/README.md

 # Thesis Appendix

-Appendix scripts for the master thesis "Assessing the Real-World Relevance of Capture-The-Flag (CTF) Challenges Using NICE and MITRE ATT&CK Frameworks"
+Appendix scripts for the master thesis "Assessing the Real-World Relevance of Capture-The-Flag (CTF) Challenges Using NICE and MITRE ATT&CK Frameworks".
+This repository is archived to perserve its state upon publishing the thesis.

 ## Overview